PlutoLang/plutolang.github.io/docs/For Integrators.md

 ## Disabling Filesystem Access
 Define the `PLUTO_NO_FILESYSTEM` macro in either your build configuration or the `luaconf.h` file.
 This prevents filesystem functions from being loaded into their libraries (`io`, `os`).
 Pluto will also compile any filesystem-related functions to do nothing more than "return 0;", so they're essentially nullsubs.
 This is done to protect from any attacks utilizing `package.loadlib`, which can load a Lua/Pluto library and access any symbol.
 Consider defining `PLUTO_NO_OS_EXECUTE` to disable filesystem access via process APIs.

-This effects the following functions:
+This affects the following functions:
 1. Every single `io` function.
 2. `os.remove`
 3. `os.rename`